BlueNightSN/mini-dissonance-engine/README.md

 # Mini Dissonance Engine

-Mini Dissonance Engine is a backend-only Node.js + TypeScript project focused on the first two stages of a behavioral dissonance pipeline:
+Mini Dissonance Engine is a backend-only Node.js + TypeScript project that simulates a small behavioral analysis pipeline over a deterministic mock dataset.

+It currently:

-1. load mock user events
+1. loads mock user events
-2. normalize each event into a numeric representation
+2. normalizes each event into numeric features

-Anomaly detection is intentionally not implemented yet.
+3. compares each event against relevant historical context
+4. assigns an anomaly status and score
+5. prints final event output plus a context profile summary

 ## Install